 2. Consider notifying users of site maintenance, so they know when not to shop

-This may not feel right for all eCommerce sites, but if your client has a small community of shoppers, the transparency of a notice about site updates might be well appreciated.
-And the best part is that it doesn’t add too much extra work on your end; you just need to communicate timelines clearly with your client, so everyone knows exactly when to expect the changes to happen.
+This may not feel right for all eCommerce sites, but if your client has a small community of shoppers, the transparency of a notificiation about site updates might be well appreciated.
+The best part is that it doesn’t add too much extra work on your end; you just need to communicate timelines clearly with your client, so everyone knows exactly when to expect the changes to happen.

 If your client has a lot of repeat customers, you can suggest they send an email blast notifying users of the maintenance window.
 If your client sells to a lot of net new visitors, it may be worth exploring a pop-up or sticky header with a message about when the updates will take place.